Sneha (actress): Early life

 Sneha was born as Suhasini Rajaram Naidu on 12 October 1981 into a Telugu family originally from Andhra Pradesh.
 Her grandparents had relocated to Mumbai, where she was born, and her family later moved to Sharjah, UAE, where she grew up.
-While pursuing her plus two, she was discovered by a Malayalam producer at a cricket match in Sharjah, which led to her acting debut.
+While pursuing her class 12, she was discovered by a Malayalam producer at a cricket match in Sharjah, which led to her acting debut.

 Career

 2000–2004

 Fazil Nazeem recommended Sneha to Anil-Babu, who was searching for a heroine for his romantic film Ingane Oru Nilapakshi (2000).
 The film featured Sneha as an aspiring dancer, with the actress performing for seven classical songs.
-She was signed by Susi Ganeshan for his directorial debut Virumbugiren in 2000, which, however, was long delayed, and Ennavalle, opposite Madhavan, became her first Tamil release.
+She was signed by Susi Ganeshan for his directorial debut Virumbukiren in 2000, which, however, was long delayed, and Ennavalle, opposite Madhavan, became her first Tamil release.
 She started the year 2001 with a foray into Telugu cinema, with an appearance in Priyamaina Neeku, followed by N. Linguswamy's family drama Aanandham.
 She was then seen in K. Balachandar's Parthale Paravasam and the Telugu film Tholi Valapu, which went unnoticed.
 M. Raja's Hanuman Junction became a major success.

 She was a part of eight films that were released in 2002.
 The films that year included Punnagai Desam, the Vasanth's Yai!
 Nee Romba Azhaga Irukey!, Unnai Ninaithu and April Madhathil.
 The film failed at the box office while critics and audience raved at the music of the film.
 Her performance in Unnai Ninaithu led to her being awarded the first Filmfare Award for Best Supporting Actress.
 She also won other awards for her performance.
 Subsequently, she acted in a lead role in King and a supporting role in Pammal K. Sambandam with Kamal Haasan and Abbas, respectively.
-Virumbugiren that featured Sneha as a rustic village belle, eventually released in December 2002 and went on to win the Tamil Nadu State Film Award for Best Actress.
+Virumbukiren that featured Sneha as a rustic village belle, eventually released in December 2002 and went on to win the Tamil Nadu State Film Award for Best Actress.

-Sneha appeared in two films in 2003, Vaseegara with Vijay and Parthiban Kanavu.
+Sneha appeared in two Tamil films in 2003, Vaseegara with Vijay and Parthiban Kanavu with Srikanth.
 She received high praise for her performance in Parthiban Kanavu, with The Hindu writing: "Till date this is the best role that has come Sneha's way and the charming actress has utilised the opportunity well.
 With make-up or without it, Sneha sparkles".
 2004 was a mixed year for the actress, with Jana, Bose and Adhu all failing at the box office.
 However, Vasool Raja MBBS, opposite Kamal Haasan, and Autograph were successes.